"And may this sailor find repose with the plane in which he gave his life that we might live...."

 Loyce's Middle and High School years were filled with tragedy.
 When he was in eighth grade, his younger brother Lewis became ill and died within days.
 Then, in October 1938 while Loyce was a Junior, his mother suffered a debilitating stroke that left her paralyzed.
 Loyce and his older brother Lance, with his wife Tommie, helped care for her at Lance's home down the street until she passed away on November 30th.

 Even before the Japanese attacked Pearl Harbor, Loyce wanted to join the US Navy.
 His dream of joining the US Navy and serving his country came true when he enlisted on October 1942.
 Loyce went to San Diego for basic training.
 Next, we believe he went to Purcell, OK for gunner's school, where he learned all aspects of the Avenger's guns and ammunition.
 Finally, Loyce went to where all Avenger airmen end up - NAS Fort Lauderdale, FL.
 There, they trained and flew in the Avenger planes.

 In September 1943, Loyce joined a brand new Air Group, the 15th forming in Westerly, RI.
 On September 27th, Loyce teamed up with Lt.
 Robert Cosgrove.
 Donald "Digby" Denzek joined the group on October 15th.
 Together, they practice flying up and down the southern New England coastline.
-On November 14th, they flew to Chineutaeque NAS, in Virginia where they performed in the flyover for the inauguration of the new carrier, USS Hornet (CV-12).
+On November 14th, they flew to Chincoteague NAS, Virginia where they performed in the flyover for the inauguration of the new carrier, USS Hornet (CV-12).
 In 1969, this carrier would return the Apollo 11 astronauts upon returning from the moon.

 Loyce's Flight Crew